 There are bikes available to rent in the park (or you can book a guided bicycle tour of the city that also visits the park).
 This will allow you to learn more about the park’s history and see every hidden corner.

-Good to know: Springtime is the very best time to visit Vondelpark, when it is covered in colourful tulips.
+Good to know: Springtime is the very best time to visit Vondelpark when it is covered in colorful tulips.

-TIP: Because Vondelpark is so close to some of the best museums and main atrractions of Amsterdam (Rijksmusem, Van Gogh Museum, Heineken Brewery, etc.), this is a nice spot to stop for lunch and take a peaceful break from the crowds at the most popular sights.
+TIP: Because Vondelpark is so close to some of the best museums and main attractions of Amsterdam (Rijksmuseum, Van Gogh Museum, Heineken Brewery, etc.), this is a nice spot to stop for lunch and take a peaceful break from the crowds at the most popular sights.

 11. The Nine Streets

 The Nine Streets (De Negen Straatjes) is the collective name of 9 old cobbled streets connecting the main canals between Leidsegracht and Raadhuisstraat, a few blocks south of the Anne Frank House.
 The names of the streets are: Reestraat, Berenstraat, Runstraat, Hartenstraat, Wolvenstraat, Huidenstraat, Gasthuismolensteeg, Oudespiegelstraat, and Wijde Heisteeg.